 Those who are asked by the Academy to stay on campus during a break period are the only ones who can be housed during times when the Academy is otherwise closed with proper faculty supervision (Winter break and Summer break).
 Plans for breaks are to be communicated by the dates set forth by the Dean of Students.
 Residence halls will remain open during Thanksgiving and Spring break with a daily fee.

 Adjusting to a new roommate is a process that involves time and effort.
 First, we encourage you to try to talk with your roommate about any issues or concerns.
-If this is unsuccessful, then feel free to contact your Dorm Parent, Dean of Students, or your Prefect for assistance.
+If this is unsuccessful, then feel free to contact your House Parent, Dean of Students, or your Prefect for assistance.
 Room changes are considered only after all other options have been exhausted.